 The rural farmers' culture of looking out for one another runs deep in the Waikato.
 So there's a good range of community support services available.

 You can contact Inland Revenue (IR) online, by phone or in person in several locations in the Waikato region.
 For a personal appointment contact IR first by phone.
 Free interpreters are available for phone calls - when your call is answered, say "Language Line" and what language you require.

 Everyone moving to New Zealand permanently will need a tax number, called an IRD number.
 This is a 8-9 digit code that is unique to you.
 Find out more on the IR website.

-To find your nearest postshop or Kiwibank use this site.
+Use the following link to find your nearest PostShop or Kiwibank.
 You can also find other information about postal services here.